We take for granted how certain stereos and amplifiers need 2, 4, or 8 ohm speakers to work right. But what is speaker impedance?

 What is speaker impedance?
 (Speaker Ohm ratings explained)

-Speaker impedance, measured in Ohms, is the voice coil to the flow of electric current as it operates with a musical signal.
+Speaker impedance, measured in Ohms, is the voice coil’s total resistance to the flow of electric current as it operates with a musical signal.

 Unlike standard electrical conductors, the voice coil’s wire winding forms a loop that has an electrical property called inductance.
 Inductance is different from resistance as it changes as the frequency changes.
 This is called inductive reactance.

-This is because magnetic fields are created as current flows through the tightly wound wire coil.
-Magnetic fields have an opposition to the current flowing through them (similarly, many other electrical components like motors do as well).
+Magnetic fields are created as current flows through the tightly wound wire coil.
+These fields have an opposition (resistance, also called reactance) to the current flowing through the coil wire.
+(Similarly, many other electrical components like motors have this too).

 Inductive reactance is commonly written as “Xl”, pronounced “X sub L” and is measured in units of Ohms just like resistance.
 Inductance is measured using a unit called the “Henrie” and commonly noted with an “H”: “uH” for microHenries, “mH” for milliHendries, and so on.